edbeard/ChemSchematicResolver/README.md

 ## Installation

-### Option 1 - Installation via Conda

-**NOTE: this installation method will only work upon release, when the conda package is uploaded to anaconda cloud**

-We recommend the installation of ChemSchematicResolver through [conda](https://docs.conda.io/en/latest).
+Installation of ChemSchematicResolver is achieved through anaconda.

 First, install [Miniconda](https://docs.conda.io/en/latest/miniconda.html), which contains a complete Python distribution alongside the conda package manager.

 Next, go to the command line terminal and create a working environment by typing